 Chamber and Diving Medical Services

 In case of a diving accident or emergency, Bonaire has one of the Caribbean's best staffed recompression chambers.
 The chamber is located behind Centro Medical Central, and people in need of treatment must go to the hospital to gain access to the chamber.
-Additional, Dive Medical Bonaire offers expertise in diving medicine for either pre-dive evaluations or post-dive situations.
+Additional, Dive Medical Bonaire (download a coupon) offers expertise in diving medicine for either pre-dive evaluations or post-dive situations.

 Bonaire Marine Park

 The fringing reef which surrounds Bonaire is a National Marine Park from the high water mark down to a depth of 200 feet/60m.
 Every diver who has not dived on Bonaire within the last calendar year must attend a diver orientation dealing with Bonaire Marine Park regulations and information.
 These orientation sessions are usually held at around 9AM the morning after you arrive on Bonaire, and you are required to attend and to obtain your Marine Park tag, which is necessary to legally dive in Bonaire's waters.
 The cost of the tag is US$25, and proceeds help support park management and services.